ThKrypt/QualCoder/01-Introduction.md

  Wait, until all modules are installed .

-4. Build and install Qualcoder, from the downloaded folder type
+4. Build and install Qualcoder.
+From the command line when in the downloaded folder type:

 `py setup.py install`

 The `py` command uses the most recent installed version of python.
 You can use a specific version on your Windows, if you have many python versions installed, e.g. `py -3.8`  See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)

-5. Run QualCoder from cmd.exe
+5. Run QualCoder from the command line
-Move to the QualCoder-master folder, or (for a release, e.g.) the QualCoder-2.8 folder, then type
+Move to the QualCoder-master folder, or (for a release, e.g.) the QualCoder-2.8 folder, then type:

 `py -m qualcoder`